bathos/Ecmascript-Sublime/README.md

 It goes a bit beyond that, too.
 If you like, you can color if statements differently from loop statements for example.
 Generators, methods, and accessors are also individuated.
-In fact there are far, far more specific scopes available than anyone would ever reasonably use, but that point was to allow the theme designer to choose exactly which elements share colors (most good themes seem to have relatively small palettes, really).
+In fact there are far more very specific scopes available than anyone would ever reasonably use, but the point is to allow the theme designer to choose exactly which elements share colors (most good themes seem to have relatively small palettes, really).